Summary: Early Childhood Reporting Institute

 Roundtrip international or domestic travel, three-four nights of hotel lodging, ground transportation and most meals were covered for the 30 selected participants.

-This reporting institute took place June 28 - July 1 at Columbia Journalism School in New York City.
-The next training program in the series, Covering Children and the Syrian Refugee Crisis, is now open for applications.
+This reporting institute took place June 28 - July 1, 2018 at Columbia Journalism School in New York City.
+The next training program in the series, Covering Children and the Syrian Refugee Crisis, occurred in January 2019.